 As usual, I dug a little and sampled some.
 Oh… it’s just sooooo good.
 I can’t believe miso could be so good by itself.
 Full of aroma and rich flavor packed with umami burst in my mouth.
 I cooked rice hastily to eat miso with rice, which is weird thing to do.
 But homemade miso was that good.

 Then I wonder that whether it’s done.
 I know that it takes about 6 months for miso to develop.
 Mine is only 2-1/2 months old, but tastes good already.
 Early development may due to the warmer apartment temperature of NYC during winter.
 But this is the first time to make miso, and I really don’t know at what point miso is considered to be done.

-My fried told me that there is no definite line between done and undone.
+My fried who makes miso time to time told me that there is no definite line between done and undone.
 It’s totally up to my taste buds and decision.
 He also mentioned that the miso won’t go bad, as koji is actively working to prevent spoilage.
 I decided to develop my miso even longer.
 I wonder how my miso changes by time.

 It has been releasing large amount of tamari (dark soy sauce-like liquid, it can be used for flavoring food) from about a month ago.
 The miso started to get loose than it should be.
 As I learned that too much water content in miso can lead spoilage, I thought it may be the time to move it to the fridge.

 I just run out of my white miso, anyway.